JazzMaster/LazGFX/README.md

 		C/VC/C sharp (backport at your own peril- NO C HERE.)

 -DONT ASK about assembler.

-The reson behind this is such:
+The reason behind this is such:

 		Compiler options often out perform (even with more code) inline ASSEMBLER